 - Methylbenzene which is an aromatic hydrocarbon is used as a solvent in model glues

 - Naphthalene is an important item in the production of mothballs

-- For the synthesis of drugs, dyes, and explosives, an aromatic hydrocarbon named as Phenanthrene is used
+- For the synthesis of drugs, dyes, and explosives, an aryl hydrocarbon known as Phenanthrene is used

-- Trinitrotoluene or TNT is widely used for explosive purposes.
+- Trinitrotoluene or TNT is a very important aromatic hydrocarbon which is widely used for explosive purposes.

 - Plastic industry and petrochemical industries make use of aromatic hydrocarbons extensively.

 - These are the hydrocarbons which comprise of aromatic rings in fused form.
 These are found in coal, tar, oil and some of the cooked foods such as smoked fish, burnt toast, etc.

 - One common example of these polycyclic hydrocarbons is naphthalene.
 These compounds are said to be pollutants.

 - Some of the examples of aromatic hydrocarbons are Methylbenzene, Naphthalene, Phenanthrene, Trinitrotoluene, and o-dihydroxybenzene.